appcelerator/appc-cache/README.md

 # Appcelerator Cache Client library [![Build Status](https://travis-ci.org/appcelerator/appc-cache.svg?branch=master)](https://travis-ci.org/appcelerator/appc-cache)

 The library makes it easy to use the Appcelerator Cache API Service.
+This library is meant to act as a drop-in replacement for the [Node Redis Client Library](https://github.com/NodeRedis/node_redis).

 ## Installation